cescalara/zynq_ip_hls/README.md

 The output behaves similarly but instead using a 32bit AXI4 stream to handle the larger summed ints.
 Loops are pipelined to avoid throttling of the data and to optimise the throughput.

-the code was designed to be used to perform in-FPGA calculation of the S-curves (basically PMT threshold scans).
+The code was designed to be used to perform in-FPGA calculation of the S-curves (basically PMT threshold scans).
 This allows   for fast S-curve calculations (useful when testing and characterising PMTs in the lab) and also minimises the filesize of a single S-curve on disk without the need for any post-processing during the mission.